Dragon-Age-Annual/dragonageannual.art/src/pages/application.md

 - We judge on grammar, technique, and characterization.
 We cannot guarantee all three mods will be able to judge characterization for non-Dragon Age characters or OCs.
-Please try to include samples with multiple canon Dragon Age characters or unique forms (for example, an in universe codex, a character piece, and a descriptive piece).
+Please try to include samples with multiple canon Dragon Age characters and with unique forms (for example, an in universe codex, a character piece, and a descriptive piece).

 ### Support Roles